House & Garden: World Premiere Reviews

 The way he talks about plays, you would think the bloke was putting up shelves.
 He's never worried that he'll get writer's block or that he'll miss the deadline.
 There have been times when the poster has gone up to advertise a play he hasn't finished.
 His works are famously logged on his computer not by title but by number, AA55 and so forth.

 The converted Thirties Odeon cinema - now the Stephen Joseph Theatre in Scarborough - is his personal fiefdom.
 He writes and directs and bails it out when the going gets tough.
 The good news is that, over 20 years, it has given Ayckbourn a reason to write.
 All his plays start there, most end up in the West End.
+Things We Do For Love has just finished a long stint in the West End.
+Comic Potential a fine new play with Janie Dee as an android arrives in London later in the year.

 House & Garden have become the most talked-about events in regional theatre this summer.
 Two plays performed simultaneously in adjacent theatres by one cast.
 It's fiendish clever, tricksy, fun to watch (you sit there imagining the actors zipping backstage from show to show) and, amazingly, it works.
 House is a fine piece, light but full of the clatter of collapsing marriages.
 Garden gives you a different view of the relationships as the summer fete outside is being prepared.